jacgit18/LearnJava/README.md

 # LearnJava
-Learn Java Programming Lesson forks with my Edits hanged file structure and remade it on elipse still working on 15 to 20 and other folder.
+Learn Java Programming Lesson forks with my edits changed file structure and remade it on elipse still working on 15 to 20 and other folder.